fractastical/KitKatAttack/README.md

 "Kittens" are our lead in to a more generalized discovery mechanism, partially because, we have had several people approach us saying they believe female empowerment and free expression of sexuality are intrinsicly related.

 In both cases, the entry point is deliberately cute and non-threatening and there is a "tribal" and initiatory element to the full attainment of one's primal self.
+See http://www.guildofsymbols.com for more details

 ## How can I get started?